zsofiasomlai/pbx-group-security/content/challenges/competencies/technical-excellence.md

 ---
-title: Technical Excellence
-key         : CP-TX
-level : ungraded
-skills : Behaviour, Mindset, Competency difficulty  : easy area : Competency questions :
+title       : Technical Excellence key         : CP-TX skills      : Behaviour, Mindset, Competency difficulty  : easy area        : competency

+questions :
     - "CP-TX-01: Describe a situation when you sought out a new engineering or project/program management challenge beyond your role requirements."
     - "CP-TX-02: Tell me about a time when you sought out a challenging technical problem."